Rachel Weisz: Personal life

-In 2001, Weisz began dating the American filmmaker and producer Darren Aronofsky.
+In 2001, Weisz began dating filmmaker and producer Darren Aronofsky.
 They met backstage at London's Almeida Theatre, where she was starring in The Shape of Things.
 Weisz moved to New York City with Aronofsky the following year; in 2005, they were engaged.
 Their son was born in May 2006 in New York City.
 The couple resided in the East Village in Manhattan.
 Mohel Philip Sherman performed their son's brit milah (bris).
 In November 2010, Weisz and Aronofsky announced that they had been apart for months but remained close friends and were committed to bringing up their son together in New York.

 Weisz and the English actor Daniel Craig were friends for many years and worked together on the 2011 film Dream House.
 They began dating in December 2010 and married on 22 June 2011 in a private New York ceremony, with four guests in attendance, including Weisz's son and Craig's daughter.
-On 1 September 2018, it was reported that they had their first child together, a daughter.
+On 1 September 2018, it was reported that they had their first child together, a daughter, completing their family of 5.

 Weisz has been featured on the covers of magazines such as Vogue.
-She served as a muse to the fashion designer Narciso Rodriguez, and was named L'Oréal's global ambassador in 2010.
+She served as a muse to the fashion designer Narciso Rodriguez.
 Weisz learned karate for her role in The Brothers Bloom.
 A British citizen by birth, Weisz became a naturalised American citizen in 2011.